NiamhGillespie/Final-year-project/timelog.md

 ### 24 Sept 2023
 * *0.5 hour* Created an initial structure diagram/brainstorm to try and understand the roles that will be needed in the application
+* *0.5 hour* Created two more Figma designs for epic and story viewing